-The Egg Nogs (Anglicism), or the " eggnog » : hot or cold long drinks, prepared with a œuf, sucre, for an alcohol basic and supplemented with Milk sprinkled nutmeg.
+The Egg Nogs (Anglicism), or the " eggnog » : hot or cold long drinks, prepared with a œuf, sucre, alcohol basic and supplemented with Milk sprinkled nutmeg.

-The Fizzes : long drinks prepared in a shaker with sugar, the juice of a lemon, for an alcohol basic and lengthened with soda.
+The Fizzes : long drinks prepared in a shaker with sugar, the juice of a lemon, alcohol basic and lengthened with soda.

 Grogs : hot long-drinks based on alcohol and a hot non-alcoholic liquid.